byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 # *Vivarium Salon Circle ~ place of life*

 ## *Evoking the Wisdom of the World.*
-*Learning to live in the light of Nature.*
+*The ethics of ecology; Learning to live in the light of Nature.*

 ***Supporting Global Communities For Local Impact***